-- Erythema multiforme major—rare, usually more severe, less likely go away on its own, and can be life threatening
+- Erythema multiforme major—rare, usually more severe, less likely go away on its own, and usually caused by medications

 - History of erythema multiforme

-- Virus (herpes infection is main cause in erythema multiforme minor)
+- Virus—herpes infection is the main cause in erythema multiforme minor

 - Diptheria and tetanus vaccine